ihategfw/teletrans/README.md

          "prompt": "Translate the following text to tgt_lang: ", "temperature": 0.5
       },
+      "gemini": {
+         "api_key": "your_openai_api_key",
+         "model": "gpt-3.5-turbo",
+         "prompt": "Translate the following text to tgt_lang: ", "temperature": 0.5
+      },
       "target_config": {}
    }
     ```
     - `api_id` and `api_hash` are required for the Telegram API.
 You can get them by creating a new application at [my.telegram.org](https://my.telegram.org).
     - `translation_service` can be set to `openai`, `google`, `azure` or `deeplx`
-   - OpenAI: You should keep the placeholder `tgt_lang` in the prompt.
+    - OpenAI/Gemini: You should keep the placeholder `tgt_lang` in the prompt.
     - Google: Click [here](https://cloud.google.com/translate/docs/setup) to create a Google Cloud project and get your Google Cloud credentials.
     - Azure: Click [here](https://learn.microsoft.com/en-us/azure/ai-services/translator/create-translator-resource) to create an Azure Translator resource and get your Azure key.
     - DeepLX: Click [here](https://linux.do/t/topic/111737) to get your unique API url.

 6. Run the script with an optional argument to specify the working directory:
    ```sh